FBO Confidential – What does it take to be a great FBO?

 1. Customer service

 Customer service is crucial.
-An FBO that does not strive to provide customer service that is above and beyond client expectation simply will not succeed.
+An FBO that does not strive to provide customer service that is above and beyond client expectations simply will not succeed.
 Clients of private jet travel are accustomed to the highest levels of service, and a personalized approach to each client’s needs is an absolute must.
 FBOs have to know who their clients are, and they have to combine their knowledge of customer preferences and wishes to deliver an experience that will remind the client why they are using this FBO and not the one next door.
 Small gestures can have a huge impact.
 Giving a birthday present is something that many businesses do.
 However, a great FBO will know precisely what kind of gift will stay in the client’s memory.
 Or, understand that the client does not like to receive gifts at all and be reminded of there birthday!
 Knowing how each client will react to small gestures is paramount.
 It might be inappropriate for one client, but a perfect surprise for the other.
 Another aspect of customer service is being able to deliver one-stop service.
-The passenger flying with a private jet might also need a helicopter to reach his final destination, but the operator might not have enough local knowledge to organize reliable last mile transport.
+The passenger flying with a private jet might also need a helicopter to reach his final destination, but the operator might not have enough local knowledge to organize reliable last-mile transport.
 Here the FBOs with local knowledge steps in, providing the client with reliable transportation.
 In the end, it comes down to knowing the client’s wishes and being able to deliver exceptional services consistently.

 An FBO can also make points for itself by being a reliable partner of the passengers and operators alike.
 During irregular operations, when everything goes wrong, being able to have a safety net to fall back on is priceless in business aviation.
 This is valid for both, operators and passengers.
 A passenger that knows he can rely on the services of the FBO and will be taken care of by the FBO personnel is less likely to be negatively affected by minor drawbacks.
 Operators know that and often prefer a reliable FBO over a cheaper one.
 Reliability in business aviation is priceless.